Mohamed-amin/hand/README.md

 # Dev Dependeicies
 Browserify, jslint, loadash and jQuery.
-Simple and generic for an project.
+Simple and generic for any project.